 Types of Computer Storage

-The computer storage devices can be classified into various parts, but the computer storage unit is also divided into three parts.
+The computer storage unit is divided into three parts.
 Given below are details about the three types of computer storage:

 - Primary Storage: This is the direct memory which is accessible to the Central Processing Unit (CPU).